 The days of the iconic recording studio might seem to be limited, as artists write, and even record their next hits from the tour bus.
 But that’s not to say that certain elements of the high-end recording studio are anywhere near obsolete.
 Dialing in some sounds with software plugins simply cannot match the quality and capability of hardware.

-Proffesional recording studios invest in considerable funding to make top tier hardware available.
+Professional recording studios invest in considerable funding to make top tier hardware available.
 A trip to the studio can save you from spending a fortune on the best microphone for recording vocals, among other very expensive hardware.
-But for those assembling a home recording studio, investing in some of the basics like a large diaphragm condenser mic and a small diaphragm condenser microphone will help you cover a variety of needs, such as a acoustic guitar mic, tracking strings, percussion, among many others.
+But for those assembling a home recording studio, investing in some of the basics like a large diaphragm condenser mic and a USB mic will help you cover a variety of needs, such as a acoustic guitar mic, tracking strings, percussion, among many others.
 A reputable kick drum mic can just as easy double for micing a bass guitar cab.

 discovering the next intriguing sound that might become the signature of a hit song or an entire album.
 Effects pedals like a bass DI box are one of the most common avenues to explore new and exciting sounds.

 Readily available technology has provided the ability to produce video and audio projects from home, and reach millions of people through online venues.
 Anyone with a driving interest can soon fond their self gathering accessories that are vital to accomplish the task they enjoy.
 Its amazing what can be accomplished today and with very little startup money invested upfront.

 Keeping your expensive investments safe while touring from city to city is vital.
 Risking damage to sensitive EQs, compressors, or video equipment is a real risk while traveling or touring.
 A protective rack mount case can save your rack mount effects processor from suffering damage, and make moving your entire live sound system easier and safer for all involved.
 And nothing brings the sense of freedom and expression to a live vocal performance like a wireless microphone.
 But vocal quality is pivotal, so dependable vocal mics with a reputation for durability should be your primary focus.